SichangHe/fedcampus_pres/outreach/flwr_summit_2024/outline.md

 ## Talk Outline

+Fences: only about FL in FedCampus

 - How to access training data
     - Data flow
+    - App
+        - Story: how we adopted Flutter
-- How to train models: FedKit
+- How to train models
+    - Story: how we transitioned from an FL service to Flower
+    - Needs
         - Support Android + iOS
         - App updates for model changes
         - User experience
+    - FedKit
+        - Cross-platform model pipeline
+        - MLOps: continuous model deployment & training
 - When to train models
     - Foreground processing
+        - Story: how we gave up background jobs

 ---